-These public investments and accolades are driving private sector development too with the likes of BP, SeAH, Sabic and Alfanar set to make billion-pound investments in our region.
+These public investments and accolades are driving private sector development too with SeAH having already commenced construction of its £450m monopile factory at former steelworks site in Redcar.
+Work is ongoing on other projects set to be based on the site, including the bp-led £1.5bn Net Zero Teesside project and Circular Fuels' £150million renewable energy plant.
+Elsewhere, the likes of BP, Sabic and Alfanar are set to make billion-pound investments in our region.
 All these things are only possible because Government, our constituent Authorities and wider stakeholders trust our governance, decision making and ability to deliver.
-Recent government decisions and the evolving devolution agenda places further duties on us to ensure that our governance framework continues to be a model of best practice and has the flexibility to adapt to any new responsibilities and new challenges the coming period presents.
+Recent government decisions and the evolving Anything is possible devolution agenda places further duties on us to ensure that our governance framework continues to be a model of best practice and has the flexibility to adapt to any new responsibilities and new challenges the coming period presents.